lennartj/jguru-shared/persistence/persistence-spi-jdbc/src/site/markdown/index.md

 permitted or supported.
 Instead, the class `SqlTemplateSubstitution` contains a limited - but normally sufficient - amount of tokens which are substituted within the SQL template when the tokenize() method is invoked.

-Of these tokens, the PARAMS and ARGUMENTS are normally synthetic (i.e. calculated during tokenization), whereas the other as simply substituted by strings.
+Of these tokens, the PARAMS, SET_PARAMS and ARGUMENTS are normally synthetic (i.e. calculated during tokenization), whereas the other as simply substituted by strings.
 Illustrated below, a typical CREATE statement should supply column names which match the arguments for an insert statement.
 This is conveniently done using a template on the form `insert into organisations.credentials (##PARAMS##) values (##ARGUMENTS##)`, where the `##PARAMS##` token is substituted for the string given within the `params` value.
 This - in itself - is not too productive, but the `##ARGUMENTS##` bit is calculated to match the number of given parameters automatically.

+In the same manner, updating a large number of columns quickly gets somewhat repetitive in plan SQL.
+Hence the token SET_PARAMS can be used along with a template on the form `update organisations.foobar ##SET_PARAMS## where id = ?`.
+The value of the `SET_PARAMS` should be only the column names (i.e. `foo, bar, baz`) and the SqlStatement tokenization generates the required
+SQL: `update organisations.foobar foo = ?, bar = ?, baz = ? where id = ?`

 ## SQL Statement Storage form